Sudokuru/Sudokuru/README.md

 "SWORDFISH": 0,
 "SINGLES_CHAINING": 0
 ```
-Number of times user has entered the wrong number when given strategies were the next available hints (approximates how much practice user needs per strategy)
+Number of times each hint type has been given to the user

 # hint Object Properties
 ## Example 1: Amend Notes